-Extreme weather events prompt Uttarakhand village to demand monitoring
+Extreme Weather Events Prompt Uttarakhand Village To Demand Monitoring

-New Delhi/Dehradun, Nov 7 (IANS) Given the increase in cloudburst and other extreme weather events and lack of weather monitoring stations, equipment, villagers have shot off a letter to the authorities demanding installation of rain gauges and information dissemination in Pauri Garhwal district of Uttarakhand.
+New Delhi/Dehradun: Given the increase in cloudburst and other extreme weather events and lack of weather monitoring stations, equipment, villagers have shot off a letter to the authorities demanding installation of rain gauges and information dissemination in Pauri Garhwal district of Uttarakhand.

 Drawing attention to instances of cloudbursts in the area in July and September this year and a similar one in June 2019, disaster hit villagers from Syunsal in Thailisain tehsil of Pauri Garhwal district have said: "The villagers here are terrorised by the prospects of extreme weather and cloudbursts which can happen anytime.
 This area does not have any system in place to either measure the rainfall or disseminate such information to villagers spread over hills."